How to move, store and trade duty-suspended and duty-paid excise goods.

 Moving excise goods in duty-suspension

-When excise goods are moving within the European Union (EU) in excise duty-suspension, the movement must take place between persons and premises that have been approved for that purpose by the competent authorities in the member state where they are based.
+When excise goods are moving within the UK or EU in excise duty-suspension, the movement must take place between persons and premises that have been approved for that purpose by the competent authorities in the UK or EU member state where they are based.

 Excise goods may only be moved in excise duty-suspension once they are in ‘free circulation’.
-This applies to goods that have been wholly produced in the EU or goods that have been imported into the EU and have been released to free circulation on completion of all import formalities and payment of any customs duties.
+This applies to goods that have been wholly produced in the UK or EU, or goods that have been imported into the UK or in the EU, and have been released to free circulation on completion of all import formalities and payment of any customs duties.

 Excise Movement and Control System (EMCS)

-All duty-suspended movements of excise goods taking place within the EU must be recorded on EMCS unless the goods are allowed to move under simplified procedures.
+All duty-suspended movements of excise goods taking place within the UK or EU must be recorded on EMCS unless the goods are allowed to move under simplified procedures.

 Storing excise goods in duty-suspension in the UK